Chan Hiu Ming

-Chan Hiu Ming (陳曉明; born 19 March 1975) is a Hong Kong professional football manager who is currently the head coach of Chinese Taipei.
+Chan Hiu Ming (陳曉明; born 19 March 1975) is a Hong Kong professional football manager who last served as the head coach of Chinese Taipei.

 He holds an AFC Pro License and is also a coaching and fitness instructor for the Asian Football Confederation and FIFA.

 Playing career

 He was a member of Hong Kong national futsal team, and Hong Kong Hockey representative team.
 He also participated in different football clubs in Hong Kong including Kitchee, Instant Dict, Eastern, Wong Tai Sin and Derico for years.

 Managerial career

 Hong Kong Youth Representative Team

 Chan Hiu Ming started his managerial career in 2003 as the head coach of Hong Kong Youth Representative Team and assistant coach of Hong Kong Olympics Team.
 He succeeded with the Hong Kong Youth Representative Team as the team were crowned Champion of the International Invitation Tournament organised by the Hong Kong Football Association in 2004; Champion of the Lion City Cup organized by the Singapore Football Association in 2005 and the Champion of the International Invitation Tournament again in 2006.